 Three King’s Day

-In Mexico, children do not open their Christmas presents on Christmas day, but on Three Kings Day.
+In Mexico, most children do not open their Christmas presents on Christmas day, but on Three Kings Day.
 This day (El Dia de Los Reyes) is celebrated throughout Mexico, Latin America, and parts of Europe on January 6th.

 It symbolizes the day that the Three Kings visited Jesus in Bethlehem and brought him the gifts of gold, frankincense, and myrrh.

-All of the family fun and games that western families have with their loved ones on Christmas Day are enjoyed in Mexico on Kings Day.
+All of the family fun and games that Western families have with their loved ones on Christmas Day are enjoyed in Mexico on Kings Day.
 People will visit their extended families, sit down at grand family banquets, exchange gifts, and yell at each other for cheating at board games!

 Most houses are decorated with a nativity scene ( Los Nacimientos).
 Like elsewhere in the world, many Mexicans will decorate their houses for days/weeks in advance of the actual day.

 Most families will bake or purchase a traditional Kings Day cake known as a Rosca de Reyes.
-This delicious, circular donut-style cake is essentially a sweet bread and is decorated with candied fruit and icing sugar.
+This delicious, circular doughnut-style cake is essentially a sweet bread and is decorated with candied fruit and icing sugar.

-If you happen to be in Mexico over the festive period and you don’t have local friends to enjoy a Rosca de Reyes with, you can pick one up from a local bakery.
+If you happen to be in Mexico over the Christmas period and you don’t have local friends to enjoy a Rosca de Reyes with, you can pick one up from a local bakery.
 Be careful though, as a small, hard plastic religious figurine is cooked inside the dough.
 Whoever finds it has to cook dinner for the other dinner guests!

 Mexicans welcome any opportunity for a feast and Kings Day is no different.
 A Mexican drink called atole is often served, along with black beans and rice, soups, and slow-cooked chicken or pork.